ethereumjs/ethereumjs-monorepo/packages/tx/README.md

 const tx = AccessListEIP2930Transaction.fromTxData(txData, { common })
 ```

-A mechanism to generate access lists from tx data based on a certain network state in not part of this library.
+A mechanism to generate access lists from tx data based on a certain network state is not part of this library.

 ### Legacy Transactions